ravishankar2463/yuzu-cheats/README.md

 # yuzu-cheats
-Python Script to Add CHeats to YUZU Emulator
+Python Script to Add Cheats to YUZU Emulator

 !Important:

-Please Change The mods location to the location on your pc where the witch mods are saved.
+Please Change The mods location to the location on your pc where the witch mods are saved in modlocation.csv.
-E.G.:- C:\Users\ravis\AppData\Roaming\yuzu\load
+E.G.:- mod_location;"C:\Users\ravis\AppData\Roaming\yuzu\load"

 Useage of the script:-
 Pass the Title ID of the Game you need the cheats for as a parameter from command line.